cis162-gvsu/f25-classmaterial/syllabus.md

 ## Final Exam

-A common final exam is taken by all CIS 162 sections on the Saturda morning before final exam week – December 6th 9:00 - 11:00 am.
+A common final exam is taken by all CIS 162 sections on the Saturday morning before final exam week – December 6th 9:00 - 11:00 am.

 ## Course Policies